 Draft Best Practice, May 9, 2013

 This Draft Best Practice document was derived based on discussion at the April 9th and 10th workshop.
 It is intended to represent apparent points of consensus among the group as to how each component of trading should operate.
+Many of the “best practices” reflect what EPA recommends in its 2003 Trading Policy, so those will not be the focus of this document; rather it will highlight what additional best practices or implementation elements are recommended by the project partners.
 There are areas where the language provided below goes beyond the discussions in April, these additions are offered as suggestions to move the conversation forward and will be refined or removed through future review and comments.
 In many cases, areas for additional investigation were identified and have been listed here.
 As this additional research and discussion progresses, the practices are likely to be expanded.
 When acceptable to all parties, the Draft Best Practice will be posted on the web.
 Come November, or other agreed upon consensus point, Draft Best Practice documents may be changed to Pilot Best Practices.